 Hulu, Amazon Prime and Netflix all work fine with NordVPN.
 The only snag that we’ve encountered when streaming with NordVPN is the inconsistency issue we mentioned earlier.
 Sometimes a server simply won’t work very well, but disconnecting and reconnecting to a new server can usually fix the issue.

 Windscribe offers a variety of servers, some of which are available for free while others require a paid plan.
 When we tested Windscribe’s free servers, all of them were blocked by Netflix, Hulu, BBC iPlayer and Amazon Prime.

-The dedicated “Windflix” servers are the reason Windscribe made it onto our best VPN for Netflix list.
-These servers require a paid account but allowed us to reach otherwise blocked content, such as Netflix.
+Windscribe used to offer dedicated “Windflix” servers for streaming.
+However, it has done away with them by optimizing all of its servers for streaming.
+That’s why it made it onto our best VPN for Netflix list.
+Windscribe’s servers allowed us to reach otherwise blocked content, such as Netflix.